catacomb-ai/catacomb/README.md

 ```

 For each example, run `catacomb` in the example directory to deploy the machine learning instance to Catacomb.

+## Architecture
+In each example directory, custom machine learning system code is defined in `system.py`, where we only load a pre-trained model (i.e. no training occurs within this application).
+In particular, we implement the `output()` interface on Catacomb's `System` class, which is called in our generated `server.py` file and `Dockerfile`.

 ## License
 MIT